What is Gastroparesis?

 Doctors do not yet understand why some children develop this condition and others do not.
 Risk factors include:

-- Conditions such as an infection, diabetes, hypothyroidism, neurologic disorders and metabolic disorders
+- Conditions such as an infection, diabetes, hypothyroidism, neurologic disorders, metabolic disorders and joint hypermobility syndrome.

 - Certain types of gastrointestinal surgeries.
 This includes surgery that helps control reflux in patients with gastroesophageal reflux disease (GERD).